metal-crow/Dark-Souls-1-Overhaul/README.md

 * Support for custom  archive file loading
 Specify folder location + filenames to use, and the alternate path will be used to load them

+* Fix to prevent homing spells from desyncing